 Figure 3.
 Correlations analyses of within-species diversity or among-species divergence landscapes (a-b) Correlation coefficients of FST or DXY between species pairs.
+A-E are abbreviations for the five representative species pairs:A, P. rotundifolia-P. davidiana; B, P. rotundifolia-P. tremula; C, P. alba-P. tremula; D, P. grandidentata-P. tremuloides; E, P. adenopoda-P. alba.
 The species pairs are ordered across the divergence gradient (arrows).
 Comparisons containing a shared species were masked (grey squares). (c-d) Correlation coefficients of π or ρ between species.
 The order of the species is based on the order of species divergence from the root.
 All the values are significantly positively correlated (p < 0.001).

 Correlated patterns of genome-wide variation across the Populus continuum of divergence